Why This Recipe Works

 - 4 ounces hot coffee

-- Garnish: Whipped cream (handmade preferred)
+- Whipped cream (preferably homemade)

-Combine the rye, Amaro Abano, apple brandy, demerara syrup, and Angostura bitters in a small saucepan and stir.
+Combine rye, Amaro Abano, apple brandy, demerara syrup, and Angostura bitters in a small saucepan and stir.
 Heat until steaming, but do not allow to boil.

 Heat serving glass by running under hot water and wiping dry.
-Pour the mixture into the glass and add hot coffee.
+Pour mixture into the glass and add hot coffee.
 Top with a dollop of the whipped cream.
 Serve hot.